Azure/CityPower-Build-Sample/docs/azurex-session-1-java.md

 Before you complete the exercises in this session, you should read the information presented in the [Overview] article.

 <!-- The following note would come from an include file when hosted on docs.microsoft.com -->

-> [!NOTE]
-> <a name="note"></a>You need an Azure account to complete these sessions:
+**NOTE**: You need an Azure account to complete the exericises in this session:

->
-> * You can [open an Azure account for free](https://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A261C142F): You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Websites.
+* You can [open an Azure account for free](https://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A261C142F): You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Websites.
 Your credit card will never be charged, unless you explicitly change your settings and ask to be charged.
-> * You can [activate MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F): Your MSDN subscription gives you credits every month that you can use for paid Azure services.
+* You can [activate MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F): Your MSDN subscription gives you credits every month that you can use for paid Azure services.
->
->

 ## Excercise 1 - Creating your local application